ShaynaStocktonUST/indicators-documentation/docs/setup-salesforce-indicators/indicator-item/index.md

 ## More Information
 * See [Icon Tips](icon-tips) for more Icon ideas and tips.
+* See [Icon Colors](icon-colors) for tips on creating colorful icons.
 * See [Fields and Formulas Tips](fields-tips) for tips on creating new Fields to use in your Indicators.
-* See [Icon Colors](icon-colors) for tips on creating colorful icons.

 ## Rules

 {: .info-title}
->Documentation Notes
+>In Progress
 >
 >This section needs to be expanded upon.